 ROOF JACK INSTALLATION

-Required ceiling and roof cut-out openings (see Figure 11) must be carefully located to avoid misalignment of the furnace and Roof Jack.
-Note: Install only Roof Jack Assemblies listed in Table 4 on this heating appliance.
+Required ceiling and roof cut-out openings must be carefully located to avoid misalignment of the furnace and Roof Jack.
+NOTE: Install only Roof Jack Assemblies listed in Table 4 on this heating appliance.

 Roof Jack Selection